-We received data for 254 positions covering more than 830 incumbents, representing 65% of the overall population.
+We received benchmark data for 65% of the overall population.
 All positions were compared to benchmarks and leveled using comparison factors including knowledge and skills, scope of responsibilities and range of impact.

 Benchmarking matches were based on the comparison of the position profile summary with the position summaries provided by market survey jobs.

 The University aspires to pay all employees within the range associated with their job’s salary grade so that no one is paid below the minimum or above the maximum.
-When salaries of employees are above the range, the salary should remain the same until such time as the range exceeds the salary.
-Administrative guidelines will address the issue of providing merit to a high performing employee when their salary is above the range.
+However, no individual’s salary will be reduced if he or she is currently paid above the assigned salary range for their position.

-The Professional Faculty Job Grouping and Compensation Program Administrative Guidelines defines promotion as taking on greater responsibilities in a job that is assigned to a higher grade or is assigned to higher salary within the same grade by identifying a higher level knowledge and skills, scope of responsibilities and/or range of impact.
+The Professional Faculty Job Grouping and Compensation Program Administrative Guidelines defines promotion as taking on greater responsibilities by changing a current position to a position profile that is assigned to a higher salary grade.

 When a position is established, the Business Center Human Resources will work with the department to review the position and identify the proper placement in the job category framework and salary structure.